xPaiiN/mst2-carplay-vc/README.md

 Music sources:

 - Apple Music (main)
-- Spotify (I need more testers to debug and verify as I barely use Spotify anymore, I think its buggy)
+- Spotify (I need more testers to debug and verify as I barely use Spotify anymore, I think its buggy as it first shows a blank spotify cover, then the real cover)
 - Youtube Sideloaded
 - Local mp3 files (files apps)